jdeguire/pic32clang_docs/source/__start_here__.md

 Welcome!
 This is a distribution of Clang and LLVM that includes all the support files you need to build baremetal projects for Microchip's 32-bit PIC® and SAM devices.
-You can use this an as alternative to Microchip's MPLAB® XC32 compiler, but see the [Disclaimer](#disclaimer) below to see if this is right for you.
+You can use this an as alternative to Microchip's MPLAB® XC32 compiler, but see the [](#disclaimer) below to see if this is right for you.

 These documents are not intended to make you an expert in using Clang or LLVM, but they will cover some basics.
 You will want to have at least a little bit of experience running Clang or GCC (Clang is